MaineLearning/MaineLearning/wp-content/plugins/relevanssi/readme.txt

 === Relevanssi - A Better Search ===
-Contributors: msaari, comprock
+Contributors: msaari
 Donate link: http://www.relevanssi.com/buy-premium/
 Tags: search, relevance, better search
 Requires at least: 2.7
-Tested up to: 3.3.1
+Tested up to: 3.4.1
-Stable tag: 2.9.14
+Stable tag: 3.0

 Relevanssi replaces the default search with a partial-match search that sorts results by relevance.
 It also indexes comments and shortcode content.